-- Employees and SON students must wash their hands or other skin with soap and water, or flush mucous membranes with water, as soon as possible following an exposure incident (such as a splash of blood to the eyes or an accidental needle stick). \\ - Employees and SON students must wash their hands immediately (or as soon as feasible) after removal of gloves or other personal protective equipment.\\
+- Employees and SON students must wash their hands or other skin with soap and water, or flush mucous membranes with water, as soon as possible following an exposure incident (such as a splash of blood to the eyes or an accidental needle stick). \\ - Employees and SON students must wash their hands immediately (or as soon as feasible) after removal of gloves or other personal protective equipment. \\

-- \\Employees and SON students shall familiarize themselves with the nearest hand washing facilities for the buildings in which they work.
-Because most DPU buildings are public access, they will have available hand washing facilities in public restrooms and custodial / janitorial closets.
+\\Employees and SON students shall familiarize themselves with the nearest hand washing facilities for the buildings in which they work.
 (If hand washing facilities are not available, SON will provide its workers either an antiseptic cleanser in conjunction with clean cloth/paper towels or antiseptic towelettes.
-If these alternatives are used, then the hands are to be washed with soap and water as soon as feasible.) - All sharps must be placed into appropriate sharps containers.
-The sharps containers are puncture resistant, labeled with a biohazard label (see Appendix D for the biohazard label), and are leak proof.
+If these alternatives are used, then the hands are to be washed with soap and water as soon as feasible.)

+- Sharps are defined as needles, syringes, lancets, auto injectors, infusion sets, and connection needles/sets. - All sharps must be placed into appropriate sharps containers.
+The sharps containers must be puncture resistant, closeable, labeled with a biohazard label (see Appdendix D for the biohazard label), and are leak proof on the sides and bottom.
 Sharp containers are located in each lab at head of table or bed.
-The simulation lab manager will notify Environmental Health & Safety (EHS) to pick up and dispose of the needles in an appropriate, labeled sharps container. - Needles should never be recapped. - Needles may be moved only by using a mechanical device or tool (forceps, pliers, broom and dust pan). - Breaking or shearing of needles is prohibited. - No eating, drinking, smoking, applying cosmetics or lip balm, or handling contact lenses is allowed in a work area where there is a reasonable likelihood of occupational exposure. - No food or drinks shall be kept in refrigerators, freezers, shelves, cabinets, or on counter tops or bench tops where blood or other potentially infectious materials are present. - Employees and SON students must perform all procedures involving blood or other potentially infectious materials in such a manner as to minimize splashing, spraying, splattering, and generation of droplets of these substances.
+The Director of Simulation Laboratories will notify Environmental Health and Safety (EHS) to pick up sharps containers when they are about /4 full. - The following items must be disposed of in sharps containers if contaminated (with blood or other potentially infectious materials): Broken glass, broken rigid plastic (tubing), used syringes - Needles should never be recapped, bent, removed, sheared or broken. - Bending, recapping or needle removal must be accomplished through the use of a mechanical device or a one-handed technique. - All needles, syringes and scalpel blades must be disposed of in sharps containers, even if they are new or unused. - No eating, drinking, smoking, applying cosmetics or lip balm, or handling contact lenses is allowed in a work area where there is a reasonable likelihood of occupational exposure. - No food or drinks shall be kept in refrigerators, freezers, shelves, cabinets, or on counter tops or bench tops where blood or other potentially infectious materials are present. - Employees and SON students must perform all procedures involving blood or other potentially infectious materials in such a manner as to minimize splashing, spraying, splattering, and generation of droplets of these substances. - V. Housekeeping

-V. Housekeeping